-October 13: An introduction to the extant (living) primates, and using extant primates as models of early hominid behaviour and ecology.
+October 19: An introduction to the extant (living) primates, and using extant primates as models of early hominid behaviour and ecology.
+Readings: Marks, ch.
+8; Supplementary readings (OWL): Pochron & Wright, "Dance of the Sexes"; Goodall,

-Supplementary readings (OWL): Pochron & Wright, "Dance of the Sexes"; Goodall, "Learning from the Chimpanzee: A Message Humans Can Understand"; and, van Schaik,

-"Why Are Some Animals So Smart?".
+"Learning from the Chimpanzee: A Message Humans Can Understand"; and, van Schaik, "Why Are Some Animals So Smart?".